AnyBody/anybody-tutorial/A_Getting_started_anyscript/lesson2.rst

 -90 degrees about the z axis as the function arguments indicate.
 Notice the multiplication of the angle by pi/180.
-AnyBody identifies the word "pi" as 3.14159... and dividing this with 180 gives the conversion factor between degrees and radians. **Angles in AnyBody are always in radians**.
+AnyBody identifies the word "pi" as 3.14159... and dividing this with 180 gives the conversion factor between degrees and radians.

+.. note:: Angles in AnyBody are always in radians.

 In the next section, we will look at how joints can be used to constrain the movement of segments and allow them to articulate the way we desire.
-So if you are up to it, let's continue onward to :doc:`*Lesson 3: Connecting segments by joints* <lesson3>`.
+So if you are up to it, let's continue onward to :doc:`Lesson 3: Connecting segments by joints <lesson3>`.

 .. rubric:: Footnotes